SelectQuoteLabs/SQComponents/notes/ColumnList.md

 Under the covers we are using the Ag-Grid community edition.
 This is a very powerful grid software with many features and functionality.
 We are currently pulling in and using just a portion of the possible features.

+If you wan to show just one tab of information the additional header will not be shown and you will just get the card body with the column headers.

 Sample minimum data sent to CardList

 ```